lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 How-to tutorials
 ----------------

-Short tutorials that focus on one Portal function or tool.
+Short tutorials that focus on how to use one Portal function or tool, typically without scientific context or motivation - just simple examples for quick reference.

 .. toctree::
     :titlesonly: